-The second phase of the master plan was launched in September 2004 when a new Steering Comittee was appointed.
-This time the committee consisted of 3 persons, the chairman of the Steering Committee of phase 1 and a representative from each of the two ministries.
-The committee works closely with the institutions of the ministries, mainly Orkustofnun (the National Energy Authority) and the Icelandic Institute of Natural History.
-In phase 2 the focus is on the exploration of the active geothermal systems in the central highlands of Iceland and the methodology of geothermal reservoir assessment in order to compare the various geothermal reservoirs and then reevaluate all the geothermal project areas.
-The pioneering work on how to evaluate landscape that workgroup I started on during in phase 1 will continue in phase 2.
-Finally the potential in the general hydrological runoff for mini hydro's in Iceland will be evaluated (H. Aðalsteinsson, 2006).
+The second phase of the master plan was launched in September 2004 when the second Steering Committee was appointed.
+This time the committee consisted of three persons, the chairman of the Steering Committee of phase 1, and a representative from each of the two ministries, Ministry of

+Industry and Ministry of Environment.
+Its mandate was provisional (until beginning of 2007) to secure further gathering of information for a similar evaluation as in phase 1.
+The committee worked closely with the institutions of the ministries, mainly Orkustofnun (the National Energy Authority) and the Icelandic Institute of Natural History.
+In phase 2, the focus is on the exploration of the active geothermal systems in the central highlands of Iceland and the methodology of geothermal reservoir assessment in order to compare the various geothermal reservoirs and then re-evaluate all the geothermal project areas.
+The pioneering work on how to evaluate landscape that Working group I started during phase 1 were continued in phase 2, together with an attempt to map the landscape features and evaluate them.
+Other main characteristics of high-temperature geothermal areas which will be used for the environmental ranking are connected to their geological nature and their biota.
+Finally, the potential in the general hydrological runoff for mini hydro stations in Iceland will be evaluated (Adalsteinsson, 2006).

-The Steering Comittee has set up two consultancy groups.
+The second Steering Committee consulted two groups.
 One to evaluate methods applied to assess the biological and geological nature of geothermal fields and the generating capacity of geothermal reservoirs, and the other to advise on how to improve the methodology in evaluating landscape with emphasis on the landscape characterizing the geothermal areas.

-The consultancy groups have worked hard during the last two years and they have put forward several exploration and data collections programmes, some which are now being executed.
-The main worktasks that will be carried out in phase 2 are:
+The consultancy groups have worked hard during the last three years and have put forward several exploration and data collection programmes, some which are now being executed.
+The main work tasks that will be carried out in phase 2 are: